 Just like regular musical chairs, except played to the tune of popular Christmas carols.
 Party-goers of all ages will have a blast scrambling for a seat (or providing back-up vocals from the sidelines if there’s no place left to sit when the music stops).

 This whodunnit game serves up squeaky clean and family-friendly entertainment.
-The rules of play might be a bit too complicated for kids younger than 8, but littles one can still participate in the detective work provided they pair up with a grown-up.
+The rules of play might be a bit too complicated for kids younger than 13, but certainly your teens can play along with the adults.
 Needless to say, this murder mystery is definitely not snoozy.

 17. Santa vs. Jesus: The Epic Party Game

 Team Santa and Team Jesus duke it out in this irreverent holiday party game for grown-ups that features puzzles, riddles and controversial jokes.
 The rules are easy to learn, and the play is wildly entertaining.
 Best of all, although the content is mature, there’s nothing too raunchy, so you can comfortably play with Aunt Jean.

 Turn this time-honored holiday tradition into a party game by adding an element of competition to the activity.
 Divide guests into teams so they can race to build the best gingerbread house before the clock runs out.
 Bonus: This party game doubles as dessert.

 19. Christmas Carol Karaoke